racheltroy224/grind75/README.md

 (easy) Contains Duplicate: need to go back and optimize runtime AND memory

 (medium) Max Subarray: need to go back and optimize memory

+(easy) Majority Element: need to go back and optimize memory